Qualified relatives to replace Police Officers who die on duty – IGP

 Dr. Dampare also urged the public to criticise the Police but do so constructively since destructive criticisms could destroy the morale of the officers.

-“Criticise us but please do so constructively so that the men and women of the service are not demoralised.”
+“Criticise us but please do so constructively so that the men and women of the service are not demoralised,” he said.

 Comments